hmoustaphaousmane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 19-AZ : replace all characters A and c from input to Z and e respectively

 * 20-hiago : remove all letters c and C from input

+* 21-reverse : reverce the input

+* 22-users_and_homes : dispaly all users and their home directories, sorted by users